karan1729/test_repo/README.md

-test repo for hacktober fest
+# test repo for hacktober fest

+Any one can send pull request in this repo it will be accepted